bmanry13/case_study_1/Hotshot Hops - US Breweries Analysis.md

 ![](HOTSHO~1/figure-html/q4-1.png)<!-- -->

-#### **ABV Reasoning:** A low median alcohol content could suggest there are strict state laws against brewing beers with higher alcohol content.
+**State Median ABV Reasoning:** A low median alcohol content could suggest there are strict state laws against brewing beers with higher alcohol content.

-Similar to Q1 above the dplyr package to: group the breweries by State, and then summaries the median values for ABV and IBU.
-Those state-level values were then joined to the map shapefile data and run through the makeMap custom function.
+*Similar to Q1 above the dplyr package to: group the breweries by State, and then summaries the median values for ABV and IBU.
+Those state-level values were then joined to the map shapefile data and run through the makeMap custom function.*

 ```r